kshedden/case_studies/methods/glm.md

 the fitted values $\hat{y}_i$.
 This is a generalization of the "residuals on fitted values plot" used in basic multiple regression analysis.
-We can plot $r_i$ on $\hat{y}_i$ and visually assess non constant variance, which would imply that the heteroscedasticity in the data is not correctly captured by the chosen variance function.
+We can plot $r_i$ on $\hat{y}_i$ and visually assess non constant variance, which if present would imply that the heteroscedasticity in the data is not correctly captured by the chosen variance function.
-A more focused way to consider this is to plot $|r_i|$ against $\hat{y}_i$ and use a scatterplot smoothing technique like Lowess to estimate the conditional mean relationship between these two
+A more focused way to detect heteroscedasticity is to plot $|r_i|$ against $\hat{y}_i$ and use a scatterplot smoothing technique like Lowess to estimate the conditional mean relationship between these two